Demographics of Karachi: Demographic history of Karachi

 Karachi's inhabitants, locally known as Karachiites, are composed of ethno-linguistic groups from all parts of Pakistan, as well as migrants from South Asia, making the city's population a diverse melting pot.
 At the end of the 19th century, the population of the city was about 105,000, with a gradual increase over the next few decades, reaching more than 400,000 on the eve of independence.
-Estimates of the population range from 15 to 18 million, of which an estimated 90% are migrants from different backgrounds.
+Estimates of the population range from 15 to 18 million, of which an estimated 90% are migrants from different backgrounds, particularly Muhajirs (Indian-origin), Bengali (Bangladeshi-origin) and Afghans.
 The city's population is estimated to be growing at about 5% per year (mainly as a result of internal rural-urban migration), including an estimated 45,000 migrant workers coming to the city every month from different parts of Pakistan.

 The earliest inhabitants of the area that became Karachi were Sindhi tribes such as the Jokhio, Mallaah and Jat in the east and Baloch in the west and.
 Before the end of British colonial rule and the subsequent independence of Pakistan in 1947, the population of the city was majority Sindhi and Baloch Muslims, Hindus and Sikhs community numbering around 250,000 residents.
 The city was, and still is home to a large community of Gujarati Muslims who were one of the earliest settlers in the city, and still form the majority in Saddar Town.
 Important Gujarati Muslim communities in the city include the Memon, Chhipa, Ghanchi, Khoja, Bohra and Tai.
 Other early settlers included the Marwari Muslims, Parsis originally from Iran, Marathi Muslims and Konkani Muslims from Maharashtra (settled in Kokan Town), Goan Catholics and Anglo-Indians.
 Most Hindus and Sikhs migrated to India after independence of Pakistan.
 There are still small communities of Parsis, Goan Catholics and Anglo-Indians in the city.